rootchang/WACNI-rice/README.md

 ```

 ###  2. Basic simulation (2)
-To run basic simulation for once, with showing plant carbon and nitrogen economy during grain filling, using the following commands:
+To initiate a basic simulation with displaying the plant carbon and nitrogen economy during grain filling, you can execute the following commands within the MATLAB command window:

 ```
 c=num2cell(ones(1,49));